 - Distribute the cake batter evenly between the two prepared cake pans and bake for 20-28 minutes, or until a toothpick, when poked into the middle of the cake rounds, comes out mostly clean (a few loose crumbs are okay).

 - Let the cakes cool for 10 minutes in the pans before removing and placing them on wire racks.
 Cool completely before frosting.

 TO MAKE THE CHOCOLATE FROSTING:

-Coffee- If you can't do caffeine, feel free to use decaf.
-Or if you need to omit the coffee altogether, use hot water.
+Coffee- Feel free to use decaf if you can't do caffeine.
+Or, if you need to omit the coffee altogether, use hot water.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Spectrum Naturals Organic Shortening, All Vegetable, 24 oz

 Wholesome Sweeteners, Inc., Organic Powdered Confectioners Sugar, 16 oz (454 g) - 2pcs

 Reynolds Kitchens Non-Stick Parchment Paper - 60 Square'